 Make the Dressing

-Start off by whisking the ingredients for the dressing in a small bowl.
-Pop the dressing in the fridge while you prepare the rest of the salad — This gives the flavors time to blend.
+Start off by whisking the dressing ingredients in a small bowl.
+Pop the dressing in the fridge while you prepare the rest of the salad -- This gives the flavors time to blend.

 Toast the Ramen

 Toasting the ramen noodles makes them crunchy so they won't get too soggy in the salad.
 So, don't skip this step.